U.S. COVID-19 assistance en route to New Delhi

-“U.S. CDC experts will work hand-in- hand with India’s experts in the following areas: laboratory, surveillance and epidemiology, bioinformatics for genomic sequencing and modeling, infection prevention and control, vaccine rollout, and risk communication,” the White House said.
+“U.S. CDC experts will work hand-in-hand with India’s experts in the following areas: laboratory, surveillance and epidemiology, bioinformatics for genomic sequencing and modelling, infection prevention and control, vaccine rollout, and risk communication,” the White House said.

 Defense Secretary Lloyd Austin thanked Travis Air Force Base and others involved in in “hustling to prepare” the USAID shipment.